emil2709/tick_process/README.md

 The last line in the text file will also be printed to the user.

 line 1 = Process ID
-line 2 = CPU time spent in user code, measured in clock ticks
+line 2 = CPU time spent in user mode, measured in clock ticks
-line 3 = CPU time spent in kernel code, measured in clock ticks
+line 3 = CPU time spent in kernel mode, measured in clock ticks
-line 4 = Waited-for children's CPU time spent in user code (in clock ticks)
+line 4 = Waited-for children's CPU time spent in user mode (in clock ticks)
-line 5 = Waited-for children's CPU time spent in kernel code (in clock ticks)
+line 5 = Waited-for children's CPU time spent in kernel mode (in clock ticks)
-line 6 = How many ticks the provess have used.
+line 6 = How many ticks the process have used.
 Current tick - tick of start(1100 ticks = 11.0 secs)
 line 7 = CPU utilization (line 2-5 / line 8) .4972 = 49.72%